EVERYTHING YOU NEED TO KNOW ABOUT THE COST OF COMPLETE PAINT JOBS

-Are you in need of a fresh new coat of paint for your car because you’re just sick of looking at that faded and cracked clear, peeling paint, or those ugly scratches?
+Are you in need of a fresh new paint job for your car because you’re just sick of looking at that faded and cracked clear, peeling paint, or those ugly scratches?
 If you are, the first thought that pops in your mind is probably “yes, I do… but how much will it cost?”

 Sanding is labor intensive.
 Every square inch of the vehicle’s surface has to be sanded, and several different types of sandpaper with varying coarseness must be used.
 There’s no way around it, and it’s back-breaking work.
 Every deep scratch, ding, and dent must be fixed during this stage or it will stick out like a sore thumb when the new shiny paint is put on the car.